Pacific storm that unleashed coastal flooding pushes across Southern California into Arizona

-LOS ANGELES (AP) — A Pacific storm that pounded coastal areas northwest of Los Angeles brought more heavy rain and scattered roadway flooding as it pushed through San Diego to the deserts on its way into Arizona early Friday.
+LOS ANGELES (AP) — Lightning crackled offshore as a blustery Pacific storm crossed the San Diego coast and pushed eastward through desert areas into Arizona early Friday after flooding communities northwest of Los Angeles.

-As millions scrambled to finish their holiday shopping or headed out onto highways, a wide swath of Southern California was expected to remain under a flood watch into the night before the region dries out in time for Christmas.
+As millions scrambled to finish holiday shopping or headed out onto highways, a swath of Southern California remained under a flood watch due to possible periods of more rain, but forecasters said there was much less storminess and the holiday weekend would be dry.

 After slowly moving down the coast during the week, the brunt of the storm reached San Diego late Thursday.
 Just before midnight, a squall with gusts up to 55 mph (88.5 kph) dumped more than a half-inch (1.5 centimeters) of rain at Point Loma in 30 to 40 minutes, the National Weather Service said.